 They generate significantly higher alpha in their small-cap stock investments.
 Generally speaking, there are fewer analysts covering the little guys, and these stocks are less efficiently priced.
 Hedge funds spend enormous resources to analyze and uncover data about these stocks because this is one of the places where they can generate significant outperformance.
 Our analysis also shows that this is also a fertile ground for piggyback investors.

-Between 1999 and 2009, the 15 most popular small-cap stocks among hedge funds managed to beat the market by 18 percentage points per year.
+Between June 1999 and August 2012, the 15 most popular small-cap stocks among hedge funds managed to return 127 basis points per month.

 It is not a typo.
 Reread it.

 This outperformance wasn’t due to high risk either.
-Our small-cap strategy’s annual alpha was 15.4% during this 10-year period (read the details here).
+Our small-cap strategy’s monthly alpha was 81 basis points during this 13-year period (read the details here).
 This isn’t even the end of the story.

-We launched a newsletter at the end of August that lists the stock picks of this small-cap strategy.
-During the 5 months between September and January hedge funds’ most popular small-cap stock picks returned 25.4% vs. 7.4% return for the S&P 500 ETF.
+We launched a newsletter at the end of August 2012 that lists the stock picks of this small-cap strategy.
+During the 2.5 years between September 2012 and February 2015 hedge funds’ most popular small-cap stock picks returned 131.4% vs. 57.2% return for the S&P 500 ETF.
+This corresponds to an average monthly return of 2.95% for these stocks versus 1.55% for SPY.

-Our proposition is very simple: dump your hedge funds and imitate their small-cap stock picks.
+Our proposition is very simple: dump your hedge funds and imitate their best small-cap stock picks.
 You don’t have to surrender 2% of your assets and 20% of your returns.
 You don’t have to invest in hedge funds’ large-cap picks which usually underperform the market.
 Finally, you don’t have to worry about fraud/mismanagement and you will have instant access to your funds.
-You can sign up now and check out hedge funds’ most popular small-cap picks free for 30 days.